am1089/Python-Exercises/README.md

 These are a set of python exercises

 - **PrimeNumberDeterminer.py** takes the input number and output whether it's prime or not.
-- **NumberOrganizer.py** takes the inputed string of words and alphabetize it and output it
+- **NumberOrganizer.py** takes the input string of words, alphabetize it and output it